- Oops!Something went wrong.Please try again later.

 Ameren in Focus

-Ameren (AEE) is headquartered in St Louis, and is in the Utilities sector.
-The stock has seen a price change of 8.03% since the start of the year.
-Currently paying a dividend of $0.55 per share, the company has a dividend yield of 2.61%.
-In comparison, the Utility - Electric Power industry's yield is 3.31%, while the S&P 500's yield is 1.34%.
+Headquartered in St Louis, Ameren (AEE) is a Utilities stock that has seen a price change of 12.63% so far this year.
+The utility is paying out a dividend of $0.55 per share at the moment, with a dividend yield of 2.5% compared to the Utility - Electric Power industry's yield of 3.22% and the S&P 500's yield of 1.35%.

-Looking at dividend growth, the company's current annualized dividend of $2.20 is up 10% from last year.
-Over the last 5 years, Ameren has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.91%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Ameren's current payout ratio is 60%, meaning it paid out 60% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $2.20 is up 10% from last year.
+Ameren has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 4.75%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Ameren's current payout ratio is 60%.
+This means it paid out 60% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, AEE expects solid earnings growth.
+AEE is expecting earnings to expand this fiscal year as well.
 The Zacks Consensus Estimate for 2021 is $3.78 per share, with earnings expected to increase 8% from the year ago period.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
 With that in mind, AEE is a compelling investment opportunity.
 Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report